jdevries3133/nvim_config/README.md

 whether my config is right for you:

 - I try to ["grok vi"](https://stackoverflow.com/a/1220118)
-  - I strive to use the things "included" with vim instead of building my own hacks
+  - I strive to use the things "included" with vim, and never intentionally overwrite built-in vim features with bad shortcuts
   - I understand what vim doesn't do, and use plugins as necessary to build out a rich development environment
 - I am a web programmer who also dabbles in systems a bit; there is good